ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/census-1865-nys-brown" /%}}

-Charles M.As already mentioned, Charles M. Pine was listed as co-owner of E. H. Mills & Co. in Corfu:
+As already mentioned, Charles M. Pine was listed as co-owner of E. H. Mills & Co. in Corfu:

 {{% fig "corfu/1869-Gazetteer-Business-Directory-Genesee-County-inset" "400" /%}}